Powerful number

 A powerful number is a positive integer m such that for every prime number p dividing m, p2 also divides m.
 Equivalently, a powerful number is the product of a square and a cube, that is, a number m of the form m = a2b3, where a and b are positive integers.
-Powerful numbers are also known as squareful, square-full, or 2-full.
 Paul Erdős and George Szekeres studied such numbers and Solomon W. Golomb named such numbers powerful.
+Powerful numbers are also known as squarefull, square-full, or 2-full.
+(Not to be confused with the term squareful, which refers to numbers that are not square-free.)

 The following is a list of all powerful numbers between 1 and 1000: